SlicerIGT/SlicerMarkupsToModel/README.md

 **Moving Least Squares Polynomial** curves appear smooth.
 Unlike the other types of curve, polynomials approximate the input points instead of interpolating them.
 This particular option creates a curve based on local approximations to the data.
 It's slower than the global least squares polynomial, but it tends to follow the data better.
 The curve is represented using a tube-shaped model.

-There are a few parameters specific to Polynomial curves, as seen in the **Advanced Fitting** panel.
+There are a few parameters specific to Polynomial curves, as seen in the **Fitting** panel.

 ![AdvancedPanelCurvePolynomial](https://raw.githubusercontent.com/SlicerIGT/SlicerMarkupsToModel/master/Screenshots/AdvancedPanelCurvePolynomial.png)
-> Additional parameters shown on the Advanced Fitting panel for polynomials.
+> Additional parameters shown on the Fitting panel for polynomials.

 - **Point Sorting**: This tells the module how to determine the order of the input points.
 If the input points are already in order, use "*Indices*".
 If the point order is unknown *and* the polynomial should connect the farthest two points, use "*Minimum Spanning Tree*".